ryanschuttig/React_Expense_Tracker/README.md

-# Expense Tracker created with React
+# Expense Tracker built with React